Allied Warships

 Commonwealth Frigates were not the same as the American destroyer escorts although they were both meant to fill the same need and thus did not differ greatly from one another.
 Strong argument can be made that the USN term destroyer escort was adapted by Admiral King due to his dislike for the British.
 After the war all destroyer escorts were renamed as frigates.

-All Frigates classes.
-The list is divided by navy, then ordered by number of ships of that class.
+The list is divided by navy, then ordered by commissioned date of each class (oldest first).

 Royal Navy